-Lateral retinacular lengthening is a procedure that lengthens the lateral retinaculum by cutting and sliding the superficial layer over the deep layer to allow a more controlled release of tension.
+Lateral retinacular lengthening is a procedure to improve patellar alignment.
+This is done by cutting and sliding the superficial layer of retinaculum over the deep layer to allow a controlled release of tension.

 The superficial layer of the lateral retinaculum is released.